TinekeFrineke/PeopleSkills/Doc/HOW_en.md

 The story is in principle linear, but by making choices you influence the story: who will be your friends, what are you good at etc.

 There are some challenges: Technology, graphics and content.
+And, of course, other obstacles.

 ### Technical: Ren'Py
 There is an engine with which you can easily create interactive books: